• Skip to primary navigation

 • Flatten the meatballs lightly after forming them; that helps them cook more regularly.
 It is not mandatory, though; you can give the meatballs a round form, especially if you want to serve them as part of a cold buffet.

-• Use a good non-stick or cast-iron pan to reduce the amount of oil needed for browning the zucchini meatballs (Amazon affiliate link).
+• Use a good non-stick or cast-iron pan to reduce the amount of oil needed for browning the zucchini meatballs (the Amazon affiliate link opens in a new tab).

 • Brown the meatballs shortly in the pan and finish cooking them in the hot oven.
 Don't overcook them; check after 5-6 minutes in the oven already.
 They should not be red in the middle anymore, yet still moist and juicy.